Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-12-04-chat-gpt-is-game-changing.markdown

 ### Conclusion
 In my opinion this is **huge**, this will change a lot of things in our world and how we live and work.
+Just to write this blog posts, I made absolutely no efforts..
 In the short term, this could replace all search engines.
-In the long term, I'll let you imagine.
+In the long term, who knows?
+I'll let you imagine.

 If you want to try it while it's available: https://chat.openai.com/chat.